 LP gas containers, gasoline or other flammable liquids shall not be placed or stored inside the vehicle because fire or explosion may result.
-LP gas containers are equipped with safety valves that relieve excessive pressure by discharging gas into the atmosphere.

 Exhaust gases contain carbon monoxide (an odorless, colorless, and poisonous gas).
 These gases are produced by burned gasoline, diesel, or LP gas.
 Items such as the range, furnace, water heater, refrigerator, chassis engine, or generator engine can produce these gases.
 These fumes should not be inhaled.
 Inhaling carbon monoxide may produce headaches, dizziness, nausea, or even death.